-Short-term business loans are helpful when covering unexpected business costs where funds are needed quickly.
+Short term business loans are helpful when covering unexpected business costs where funds are needed quickly.
 Whether you need to make an emergency payout, buy replacement equipment, or put on a sudden event, a short-term business loan can provide the necessary capital.
 As the name suggests, short term business loans are generally set up to be repaid over relatively brief time periods – from six months to two years on average.
 There are many different types of short term business loans available, depending on your needs and circumstances.
 Often, they’re the same as most long term small business loans other than having lower amounts available and shorter repayment schedules.